 It was once thought that businesses could work through independent contractors or outside staffing agencies to perform operations without establishing a legal presence in China.
 The Chinese government is cracking down on these practices and making it nearly impossible to perform operations without a legal entity.
 Essentially, China aims to increase its tax revenues, particularly from foreign companies and improve the lives of its working citizens.

 Establishing a foreign subsidiary is a commitment that not all companies are ready to take on when expanding overseas.
-Consider options like International PEO and Foreign Subsidiary as a Service (FSaaS), instead.
+Consider options like International PEO, also known as Global Employer of Record, and Foreign Subsidiary as a Service (FSaaS), instead.
 These Employer of Record services grant businesses a legal presence in China and maintain compliance for everything from hiring to payroll.

 4. Employers Need a Solid China Employment Contract